Is teaching online right for me?

-The San Bernardino Community College District has adopted the use of the Blackboard course management system.
-A course management system is an online site where students can access course content, communicate with you and other students, submit assignments and complete quizzes, tests and examinations.
+The San Bernardino Community College District currently uses the Blackboard learning management system.
+A learning management system is an online site where students can access course content, communicate with you and other students, submit assignments and complete quizzes, tests and examinations.

 What is the first step I can take if I want to teach online?

-The first thing you should do if you want to teach online is notify your faculty chair department chair of your interest.
-Together you should decide on a specific course for you to prepare for, and work out a realistic time line of when you could begin.
+The first thing you should do if you want to teach online is notify your department chair of your interest.
+Together you should decide on a specific course for you to prepare and work out a realistic time line of when you could begin.
 Your faculty chair will also help you navigate the three steps involved in the online teaching approval process.
-A description of that process can be found by clicking here.

 How can I learn more about teaching online?